 TT the Artist (aka Tedra Wilson) is the self-anointed “Club Queen” who’s found incredible success with her custom blend of Baltimore club, rap, Miami bass, and EDM.
 She’s showcased her unique take on high-energy party music at festivals like SXSW and Coachella.
 Most recently, she wrapped up filming on a documentary about Baltimore Club called “Dark City: Beneath the Beat,” which is set for a Spring 2019 release.

 House of Eclipse [Seattle, WA]

-Founded in 2017, House of Eclipse (formerly House of Luna) has become a force to be reckoned with in Seattle’s underground club scene thanks to their fierce energy and flawless dance moves.
-As champions of ball and house culture, House of Eclipse aims to build a foundation for future generations of queer and trans people of color.
+Founded in 2017, House of Eclipse has become a force to be reckoned with in Seattle’s underground club scene thanks to their fierce energy and flawless dance moves.
+As champions of ball and house culture, the members of House of Eclipse aim to build an inclusive foundation for future generations of queer and trans people of color.

 Nightspace [New York City, NY]

 QPOC / DREAMCORE / BABY TECHNO.
 Seattle-bred artist Nightspace (aka Bailey Skye) conjures dark and dreamy electronic soundscapes that seek to capture their experience as a nonbinary person of color.
 An active voice in New York City’s underground music scene, their work rails against the dominant hierarchies of music and structural racism.

 Oryx White has been DJing and making music since she was a teen, hosting her own radio show by the age of 16 and later running the Olympia-based party Dark Disko for five years.
 Her latest project, SCYLLA, is self-described as “elegant techno...white-gloved, minimal, angelic, sharp-witted yet playful production of sound.”